 A Sailfish Data Preparatory Meeting was held in Madrid, May 19 to 24, 2008 to review the biological information, catch reports and relative abundance indices for Atlantic sailfish.
 New information on depth and temperature preferences of adult sailfish was presented.
 Biological samples conducted from some longline and artisanal fleets provide sex ratios in the catch and information on the spawning locations and the timing of spawning.
 Furthermore, recent research provides a description of the physical and biological characteristics of sailfish spawning habitat.
 New information was also provided on the survival of sailfish after release from longline gear.
 Analysis of reported catches generated new estimates of total catch for the eastern and western stocks.
 These analyses included disaggregation of catches reported as unclassified billfish and filling the gaps of the time series for fleets that had incomplete historical reports.
-Work on the separation of sailfish/spearfish by 5 degree grids.
+Work on the separation of sailfish and spearfish catches of selected longline fleets was initiated by developing a preliminary matrix of ratios of sailfish/spearfish by 5 degree grids.
 A number of relative abundance indices were presented at the meeting including updates of the U.S. recreational and longline, Venezuelan gillnet and longline and new indices for the Brazilian longline and recreational, and the artisanal Senegalese fleets.
 This review provided enough information to support the goal of assessing sailfish during a meeting in 2009.